roytang/blog/content/post/2006/10/webcomics-i-like-2006-edition.md

 [Questionable Content

 ][7] &#8211; eh, I'm not sure why I follow this.
-I'm not sure I can explain it, so from Wikipedia: &#8220;the style ranges between romantic melodrama, humor about indie rock music, and sexual or scatological humor&#8221;.
+I'm not sure I can explain it, so from Wikipedia: "the style ranges between romantic melodrama, humor about indie rock music, and sexual or scatological humor&#8221;.
 I started reading it a while back and I stuck around.
 Not really funny.
 Well maybe it is if you follow indie rock.

 And the ones that do have feeds: